pwenzel/wordpress-starter/README.md

 	cd ~/Sites/example
 	make

-# Setup
+# Typical Setup

-* Setup a development domain, e.g. http://example.dev
+* Create a development domain, e.g. http://example.dev
 * Point your Apache instance to ~/Sites/example
 * Create a MySQL database for your Wordpress installation
 * Run http://example.dev in your browser